 Mulligan: Let's have another round...

-- Duel to the Death: Three of them happen during the course of the play, including the final duel with Burr.
+- Duel to the Death: Three of them happen during the course of the play (though nobody actually dies in the first one), including the final duel with Burr.

 - Enemy Mine: As per history, Hamilton endorses Thomas Jefferson's presidential bid, mostly because he doesn't trust Burr's total lack of convictions.
 He may hate Jefferson's ideals, but at least Jefferson has ideals.Hamilton: "I have never agreed with Jefferson onceWe have fought on like seventy-five different frontsbut when all is said and all is doneJefferson has beliefs—Burr has none."